-The University of Manitoba will launch Canada's first interdisciplinary Master of Human Rights program in September 2019.
+The University of Manitoba launched Canada's first interdisciplinary Master of Human Rights program in September 2019.

 Students will complete 18 course credits plus a thesis or a practicum and major research project.

 - required courses (9 credits) include human rights theory, research methods and law.

 - the other 9 credits of graduate-level, Law or post-baccalaureate courses may be selected from an approved list that will include courses from multiple faculties, including Arts, Education and Social Work.

 Practicum stream: 16 months full-time, including a practicum of at least three months.

 In addition to the Faculty of Graduate Studies minimum requirements, additional requirements for the MHR are:

 - Normally, a four-year bachelor’s degree with at least a B average (3.0 GPA) in the last 60 credit hours of study, or equivalent, to be completed before admission.
 Applicants who expect to complete their undergraduate degree before September may be conditionally accepted into the program.
 Note that, due to the competitive nature of the admissions process, students with a higher GPA may have a greater chance of acceptance.

 - English language proficiency: a high school diploma or minimum of three year university degree from Canada or from an exempted country or acceptable TOFEL, IELTS or CanTEST score.